calina-c/ocean-lena/README.md

 python grayscale.py local
 ```

-The result will be saved in grayscale.png, which is gitignored.
+The result will be saved in output/grayscale.png.
+The output folder is gitignored.

 ### Running for OCEAN compute-to-data